Spin-Weighted Spherical CNNs

-\textcite{CohenWKW19} introduce a model that can theoretically produce vector field features on general manifolds.
-However, its current instantiation is only equivariant to the discrete group of rotations; in particular, each vector admits only six possible orientations.
-In contrast, our features are vector fields equivariant to the continuous group $\SO{3}$, thanks to the implementation in the spectral domain. \textcite{cohen2019general} allude to the possibility of building spherical CNNs that can process vector fields; we materialize these networks for the first time.
+\textcite{CohenWKW19} introduced a framework that produces vector field features on general manifolds; it was specialized to the sphere by \textcite{kicanaoglu2020gauge}.
+The major differences are that our implementation is fully spectral and we demonstrate it on tasks requiring vector field equivariance. \textcite{cohen2019general} alluded to the possibility of building spherical CNNs that can process vector fields; we materialize these networks.